-The Music Department at Buffalo State College offers one of the most rigorous music programs in the United States.
+The Music Department at Buffalo State offers one of the most rigorous music programs in the United States.
 Our music education majors are immersed in hands-on teaching experiences that help them hone their teaching and performance skills before graduating.

 Music education graduates receive a New York State Initial Certificate for teaching general, vocal, and instrumental music in New York State schools in pre-kindergarten through grade 12.
 In addition, our curriculum qualifies students for a wide variety of music teaching jobs beyond public and private schools.

 Master of music education graduates are prepared to continued building their careers in general, vocal, and instrumental music in New York State schools in pre-kindergarten through grade 12.
 Our recent graduates have landed teaching positions in Western New York, New York City, Arizona, California, and beyond.

 Other Professional Positions for Music and Music Education Graduates: If the classroom isn’t for you, there are many other career options.
 Graduates end up teaching music in research institutions, government agencies, community centers, and private tutoring companies.